Discrepancy-Based Active Learning for Domain Adaptation: Related Work and Discussion

 \subsection{Comparison with existing generalization bounds for active learning}

+Some previous works on active learning also propose theoretical bound on the target risk.
+In this section, we will compare them with our derived bound of equation (\ref{criterion1}) in order to relate our contribution with existing works.
+As their framework is the pure active learning setting which differs from the setting consider here, we make the comparisons under the simplifying assumptions: $f=f_P=f_Q$, $f \in H$ and $\epsilon=0$.
+In this case, our bound is written:

-The paper by \cite{Sener2018ActiveLearningKcenter} proposes the K-center algorithm for active learning based on an easily computable criterion offering theoretical guarantees.
-For a regression loss $L$ and $\epsilon = 0$, it controls the target risk as follows:
+The paper by \cite{Sener2018ActiveLearningKcenter} proposes the K-centers algorithm for active learning based on an easily computable criterion offering theoretical guarantees.
+For a regression loss $L$ and under the previous assumptions, it controls the target risk as follows: